-1. Parents picking up children after school should use the parent pick up and drop off line to the west of the school.
-Please do not park in bus loading zones (6th Street).
-Students will be escorted out for pick up parents shall remain in vehicles.

-2. Parents picking up students during the day must report in the designated wait area for the student to arrive.
+- 1. Parents picking up children after school should park on the Bryant Avenue entrance to school.
+Please do not park in bus loading zones (Elm Street) or in the school parking lot. - 2.
+Parents picking up students during the day must report and in the designated wait area for the student to arrive.